 - Remarketing, based on a pixel that you place on your website so your display ads can ‘follow’ visitors when they browse other websites.

 - Advanced targeting options like geofencing, which allows you to draw a narrow radius around specific areas (such as a shopping mall) to reach your audience while inside.

 The technical setup of programmatic display campaigns can be just as fast as the other two short-term tactics above.
 However, prep time tends to be longer, because you’ll need to plan in at least some graphic design to create the actual ad.
 Unlike search, where you only need text, and social, which adds an image, display ads only work when designed as graphics with multiple design components.

 Still, this counts as a short-term tactic because, once live, those ads start delivering results quickly.
 It’s especially relevant for awareness-based marketing goals; the reach is comparatively high, and the cost per click tends to be lower than either of the other two options described above.

-3 Long-Term Digital Marketing Strategies for Sustainable Success
+3 Examples of Long-Term Marketing Strategies

 While the above tactics are designed for short-term successes, that’s not the whole picture.
 It’s just as important to build long-term strategies designed to help your business keep growing, with or without budget.